 - If you decide to utilize direct deposit, please take the completed form to Catherine Judson in JH 052.

 Do you consider working part-time as "just a job"?
 The reality is that your on-campus work experience is so much more than that!
 Using your time wisely while you work is going to positively impact your life professionally, academically, and personally.
 Take pride in the fact that you are working in addition to being in school.
 Find out five ways to maximize your time.
 Also, Affordable Colleges Online has some great information for you to think through as well.

-Questions regarding on-campus employment can be forwarded to Alyssa Laskowski, the On-Campus Student Employment Coordinator, located in the Internship and Career Services office in Atherton Union 315.
-She can be reached at (317) 940-6562 or via e-mail at email@example.com.
+Questions regarding on-campus employment can be forwarded to Alyssa Laskowski, the On-Campus Student Employment Coordinator, located in the Career and Professional Success office in the new Lacy Building Rm 102.
+She can be reached at 317-940-6562 or via e-mail at firstname.lastname@example.org.